Am I Ready?

 Talk to Others

 The decision over whether to have sex or not is ultimately up to you and your partner.
-However, it's a big decision -- and it's helpful for many to seek out the advice or others to help them in this choice.
+However, it's a big decision – it's helpful to seek out the advice of others to help them in this choice.
 Here are a few sources you might want to ask: